 Tanya Coakley, PhD

-Tanya Coakley, PhD, is an Assistant Professor in the Department of Social Work at the University of North Carolina, Greensboro and provides instruction in Research Methods
+Tanya Coakley, PhD, is an Associate Professor in the Department of Social Work at the University of North Carolina, Greensboro and provides instruction in Research Methods

 and Data Analysis for Social Work Practice